 USA, the American Herbalists Guild.
 He has been in clinical

 practice since 1997 and is the founder and director of an

 Twin Cities area of Minnesota (see "Herbal Clinic" on menu at left).

-Contraindications--A Materia Medica & Repertory) and its 1200-page series of Workbooks.
+Indications & Contraindications) and its 1500-page series of Workbooks.
 He

 has also written the highly-acclaimed, regional, wild-plant guide

 entitled Edible & Medicinal Wild Plants of the Midwest

 and has been published in a wide variety of both scholarly journals and popular

 educator, he has served as a faculty member of two major universities

 and is currently a faculty member of two different colleges in the